devanpellow/universal-search-seapoint/README.md

 ## My Implementation Plan:

-## Implementation Process

 ### 1. Project Setup

 - Initialized project using Vite with React and TypeScript
-- Set up development environment with Storybook for component development
 - Installed dependencies such as storybook, tailwind, use-debounce, and shadcn.
-- Configured Tailwind CSS for styling and shadcn/ui for accessible UI components
+- Set up TailwindCSS for styling and shadcn/ui for accessible UI components
+- Set up development environment with Storybook, ensuring styles are applied correctly in Storybook.
 - Established project structure and code organization patterns

 ### 2. Design Approach